 From nail-biting combat to chase sequences, everything plays seamlessly, like a well-oiled machine.
 Jason's deadpan performance works well.
 He comes off as suave, sophisticated, and deadly, pulling off his role with panache.

 This film has achieved cult status over the years.
 Once you watch it, you'll know why.

 6. Gone in 60 Seconds

 This slick action flick featuring Nicholas Cage came out when he was a bankable star in the industry.
 Accompanying him on the silver screen are Angelina Jolie and Robert Duvall.
-The plot follows the story of a master thief who has an impossible task at hand.
+The plot of Gone in 60 Secondsfollows the story of a master thief who has an impossible task at hand.
 In a race against time, he has to steal 50 cars in 96 minutes!
 If the insurmountable odds doesn't get your heart pumping, nothing else will.